 No part of this book may be reproduced or transmitted in any form or by any means, electronic or mechanical, including photocopying, recording, or by any information storage and retrieval system, without permission in writing from the publisher.

-The Tékumel Foundation Box 23, 2500 University Avenue West, St. Paul MN 55114 detailed source material during the course of the year's games.
+The Tekumel Foundation Box 23, 2500 University Ave.
+W. St. Paul MN 55114

 Notes From The Thursday Night Group